7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 Figure 1 Eargo tips and domes unboxed by our Reviews Team

-We talked with Brian Murray, a hearing instrument specialist in Raleigh, North Carolina, who cautioned that people with certain types or degrees of hearing loss may need a BTE or RIC-style hearing aid rather than an ITE or CIC style.
+We talked with Brian Murray, a hearing instrument specialist in Raleigh, North Carolina, who cautioned that people with certain types or degrees of hearing loss might need a BTE or RIC-style hearing aid rather than an ITE or CIC-style.

 *These are self-fitting models, so settings can also be customized to your preferences using the Eargo app